-Substantial differences exist in the estimates of stock productivity and F{msy} between model forms.
-When using the post-1977 year classes, the Ricker model estimates an F{msy} of 0.20, which is substantially below the estimated $F{40\%}$ of 0.61 (Table 9.9, Figure 9.6).
+Substantial differences exist in the estimates of stock productivity and $F{msy}$ between model forms.
+When using the post-1977 year classes, the Ricker model estimates an $F{msy}$ of 0.20, which is substantially below the estimated $F{40\%}$ of 0.59 (Table 9.9, Figure 9.6).
 When the

 Beverton-Holt curve is used the stock-recruitment model is essentially a horizontal line through the data (Figure 9.7), as the steepness parameter is at its upper bound of 1.0.
 Both the Ricker and Beverton-Holt curves produce similar fits to the post-1989 year class data, but there is only a sparse amount of data in these later years to which a curve can be fit (Figures 9.8 and 9.9).
 Both curves estimate that productivity of Alaska plaice is so low that fishing at any level could not be sustained.
 Also note that the estimates of recruitment in the very last few years differ between the model fits.
 These recruitments represent cohorts that have yet to appear in any substantial numbers in the fishery and survey data, and thus have very little information to determine their magnitude.
-Given the uncertainties regarding which subset of years best characterize the current state of stock productivity, and the high degree to which the productivity estimates depend on this factor, it is not recommended that estimates of F{msy} be used for management advice.
+Given the uncertainties regarding which subset of years best characterize the current state of stock productivity, and the high degree to which the productivity estimates depend on this factor, it is not recommended that estimates of $F{msy}$ be used for management advice.
 The fitting of a stock-recruitment curve within the model remains a useful feature, and the following results are based upon the model that used a Ricker model fit to all available year classes.

-The model results show that estimated total Alaska plaice biomass (ages 3+) increased from 1,128,280 t in 1975 to a peak of 1,714,480 t in 1982 (Figure 9.10, Table 9.10).
-Beginning in 1984, estimated total biomass declined to 1,064,520 t in 2000 but has since increased to 1.3 million t in 2006 and is projected at 1.34 million t in 2007.
+The model results show that estimated total Alaska plaice biomass (ages 3+) increased from 1.1 million t in 1975 to a peak of 1.72 in 1982 (Figure 9.10, Table 9.10).
+Beginning in 1984, estimated total biomass declined to 1.06 million t in 2000 but has since increased to 1.74million t in 2007 and is projected at 1.85 million t in 2008.
 The estimated survey biomass also shows a rapid increase to a peak biomass of 744,281 t in 1985, and a subsequent decline to a lower stable since then (Figure 9.11).
-The recent increase is the result of above average year classes spawned in 1998 and 1999 which are now nearing the age of maturity.
-The female spawning biomass trend is similar to the total biomass trend with a peak level estimated in 1985 and a slow decline thereafter.
-The estimates for 2005 and 2006 show a slight increase in female spawning stock size.
+The recent increase is the result of above average year classes spawned in 1998 and 2000 which are now at or nearing the age of maturity.
+The female spawning biomass trend is similar to the total biomass trend with a peak level estimated in 1985 and a slow decline thereafter until 2005 after which the spawning stock is estimated to be increasing.